INITIATIVE

 Register to Vote

 As Catholics, we are encouraged to participate in public life, including voting.
 If you have not registered to vote in Maryland, the deadline for the primary election is April 23 (or you can register during early voting or on Election Day).
-Get key links, Catholic guidelines and candidate surveys at mdcatholic.org/elections.
+Get key links, Catholic guidelines and candidate survey results at mdcatholic.org/elections.

 Catholics and Politics